Cut QA Automation Costs by Up to 80%

 Jump to the guide ↓

-If your app isn't on a public staging server yet, you can use Ngrok to create a secure tunnel from your local machine.
+If your staging server isn't publicly accessible, you can use Ngrok to create a secure tunnel so CmdRunner can reach it.
 Follow these steps to get started.

 1